Less knee pain. More life.

 Effectiveness proven by studies

-Gentle treatment options like changes in nutrition, exercise and the use of orthoses can help break the vicious circle of arthrosis.
+Use gentle treatment options – ranging from changes in nutrition to movement exercises through to orthoses – to break the vicious circle of arthrosis as early as possible.
 Clinical and biomechanical studies show significant, clinically relevant effects.
 See for yourself!

 Our products for osteoarthritis of the knee